 [It is currently not standardized which result variables are accessible for plotting.
-It seems natural to not introduce new flags for this, but reuse the Access.XXX definition, e.g., for Access.icon only the variables can be stored in a result file that can also be inspected in the class, and for Access.nonPackageText all public and protected variables can be stored in a result file, because all variables can be inspected in the class.
+It seems natural to not introduce new flags for this, but reuse the Access.XXX definition.
+For instance:

+- For Access.icon only the variables can be stored in a result file that can also be inspected in the class. - For Access.nonPackageText all public and protected variables can be stored in a result file, because all variables can be inspected in the class.